emmyarty/dxsvelte/README.md

 DxSvelte is a powerful integration package that enables you to use Svelte as a front-end framework for Django web applications.
 With DxSvelte, you can easily build single-page applications (SPAs) that leverage the full power of both Django and Svelte, without having to worry about REST endpoints using DRF.

-## New in 0.0.16!
+## Bug Fix Release 0.0.17
+- **App Duplication:** Addressed a silly error which would cause the app to be mounted after, rather than over, the SSR content.

+## Milestone Release 0.0.16
-- **Passing Props:** SSR now comes with a mini payload containing the requested page's properties.
+- **Django Dict -> Svelte Data Passing:** SSR now comes with a mini payload containing the requested page's props.
 This gets pulled into the data stores during initialisation instead of being requested for a second time immediately after loading in the browser.
 Scroll down to see how it works.
 - **Partial Refactor:** A lot of the code under the hood has been changed and minor bugs stamped out.
 It's for the best.

 ## Features